The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

-We now must establish the minimal $q$ for which $H$ can embed in $F_4(q)$.
+We now must establish the minimal $q$ for which $H$ (and hence $H.3$) can embed in $F_4(q)$.
 Since the ordinary character of $H$ on the $26$-space is rational, $H$ embeds into $\GL_{26}(q)$ for any $q$ not a power of $2,3,7,13$.
-Then Lemma \ref{lem:uniquesymform} states that $H$ embeds into $F_4(q)$ as well.
-In addition, the minimal fields for $p=3,7,13$ are indeed $\F_p$ as well (see \cite[p.251--253]{abc}, or note that the character is the reduction modulo $p$ of an rational character), and therefore we obtain the following result.
+In addition, the minimal fields for $p=3,7,13$ are indeed $\F_p$ as well (see \cite[p.251--253]{abc}, or note that the character is the reduction modulo $p$ of an rational character), so $\F_p$ is the minimal field for the module for all odd primes $p$.
+Since $S^3(M(F_4)^\circ)^H$ is $1$-dimensional, so the unique $H$-invariant symmetric trilinear form is an $F_4$-form, and therefore $H$ embeds in $F_4(p)$.
+(Alternatively one sees that a Frobenius endomorphism must stabilize the class of $H$ because it is unique, and then act as an inner automorphism of $H.3$ since this is $\Aut(H)$ so all automorphisms are inner.
+As we saw in Section \ref{sec:outerauto}, this implies that $\sigma$ centralizes a conjugate of $H$.) \end{proof}